 The university reserves the right to modify its admission requirements to manage enrollment in high-demand areas.

 - Some majors have additional admission requirements in addition to the university admission requirements.
 Please refer to the Undergraduate Admission Requirement for Specific Colleges.

 Students who do not meet assured admission requirements but have at least a 2.0 transferable GPA will be reviewed.
 The student’s major, types of courses taken, and pattern of progress, as well as high school records, essays, and standardized test scores may be considered in the admissions process.
 An essay explaining any extenuating circumstances is highly recommended.

 Transfer applicants who are currently in attendance at another institution may be conditionally admitted to Texas Tech if they meet the following requirements:

 - Texas Tech must receive official transcripts for all work completed up to the point of application.

-- Applicants whose transfer GPA fall between assured admission and 2.0 will be reviewed for possible conditional admission.
+- Applicants whose transfer GPA is at least 2.0 will be reviewed for possible conditional admission.

 - Applicants whose transfer GPA is less than 2.0 will be placed in pending status until a final transcript is received for evaluation.